Unified Combatant Commands

 build cooperation among nations, respond to crisis, deter and defeat threats

-and support development that ultimately increases stability in the region.
+and support development to increase stability in the region.

 3) U.S. European Command (Founded 1952) – Commanded

-U.S. European Command (USEUCOM) works with NATO and other partner nations to address the
+U.S. European Command (EUCOM) works with NATO and partner nations to address the

 security and defense needs of nations in Europe and parts of the Middle East

 and Eurasia.
-It coordinates with these nations to find cooperative solutions in
+It coordinates with nations to find cooperative solutions in

 peace and wartime alike, to plan training missions, provide humanitarian